esl/jekyll-codesync-global/_posts/blog-posts/2019-05-24-building-a-highly-scalable-service-that-survived-a-super-bowl.md

 · what made it so special that we were willing to take such a risk · what we learned along the way
 · how it performed
-· and would we do it again
+· and would we do it again"
 speaker_id: keith-elder
 type: video
 youtube_id: lXiiiLhwBI4